IshanDemon/laravel-medialibrary-demo/README.md

 **THIS DEMO IS CURRENTLY IN DEVELOPMENT, DO NOT USE.
-ETA FOR COMPLETE VERSION: MARCH 2017**
+ETA FOR COMPLETE VERSION: APRIL 2017**

 # Laravel Medialibrary Demo App

-This Laravel app is a quick command line demo of the capabilities of the [`spatie/laravel-medialibrary`](https://github.com/spatie/laravel-medialibrary) package.
+This Laravel app is a quick demo of some the capabilities of the [`spatie/laravel-medialibrary`](https://github.com/spatie/laravel-medialibrary) package.

-We've created some basic examples showing off the capabilities of the medialibrary.
-All examples can be found in [EXAMPLES.md](EXAMPLES.md).
+We've created a UI for some basic features like uploading media to different collections and creating different conversions.
+This way you can quickly start messing around with the features of the medialibrary package!
+Every demo comes with a small explanation of what's going on as well.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).